 5] Use Chrome Cleanup Tool

-Scan your computer with Windows Defender, and check if some malware is not preventing Chrome to get updated.
+Scan your computer with Windows Defender, and check if some malware is not preventing Chrome from getting updated.
 You can also run Chrome browser’s built-in Chrome’s Malware Scanner & Cleanup Tool.
 It helps you remove unwanted ads, pop-ups & malware, Unusual Startup pages, toolbar, and anything else that spoils the experience by crashing websites by overloading the pages with memory request.

 6] Reinstall Chrome